OS2iot/OS2iot-payloaddecoders/README.md

 # OS2iot Payload decoders

-You can use this repository to find and share payload decoders to use in [OS2iot](https://os2.eu/produkt/os2iot).
+You can use this repository to find and share payload decoders tfor use in [OS2iot](https://os2.eu/produkt/os2iot).

 ## Getting Started